All fours (card game): Variants

-Caribbean All Fours
+Caribbean all fours

-All Fours is the national card game of Trinidad and Tobago, where it is typically played as a four-player partnership game with the following variations to the standard rules.
+All fours is the national card game of Trinidad and Tobago, where it is typically played as a four-player partnership game with the following variations to the standard rules.

 Deal and play are anticlockwise and game is 14 points.
-Instead of scoring 1 for turning the Jack, the dealer scores 1 point for turning up the Ace, 2 points for the Six (in Trinidad) or Two (in Tobago) and 3 points for the Jack.
+Instead of scoring 1 for turning the jack, the dealer scores 1 point for turning up the Ace, 2 points for the Six (in Trinidad) or Two (in Tobago) and 3 points for the jack.
 If running the cards as a result of the opposing team begging, the dealer scores each time such a card is turned up, even if it does not make trumps.
-If the Jack was captured in a trick won by the party that did not originally hold it, the party scores 3 points for Hang Jack instead of 1 point for Jack.
+If the jack was captured in a trick won by the party that did not originally hold it, the party scores 3 points for Hang jack instead of 1 point for jack.
 Players may lead any card, but the rules for following are subtly different.
 If a trump is led, players must play a trump if possible; otherwise may discard.
 If a card of a side suit is led, players must either follow suit or trump.
 If they cannot follow, they need not trump however.

-Yorkshire All Fours
+Yorkshire all fours

-In Yorkshire, All Fours is still a popular pub and league game for four players in two teams of two.
+In Yorkshire, all fours is still a popular pub and league game for four players in two teams of two.
 The gist of the rules is as follows:

-A standard pack is used; Aces are high.
+A standard pack is used; aces are high.
 Deal and player are clockwise.
-Players receive cards to decide first dealer; the player with the first Jack becomes the pitcher (as eldest hand) and the player to his right, the dealer.
+Players receive cards to decide first dealer; the player with the first jack becomes the pitcher (as eldest hand) and the player to his right, the dealer.
 Players receive six cards in three rounds of variable number as the dealer chooses.

 There is no begging and trumps are revealed by the pitcher leading or 'pitching' any card, its suit becoming trumps for the deal.
 To the lead of a trump, players must play a trump if able; to the lead of a plain suit card, players must either follow suit or trump unless they cannot follow suit, in which case they may discard.
 A player with no trumps or counting cards left and who is losing the current trick, may throw in his hand, face up, leaving his partner to continue alone.

-At the end of the deal, teams score for High, Low, Jack and Game as usual.
+At the end of the deal, teams score for High, Low, jack and Game as usual.
 Low goes to the team dealt the lowest trump.
 In the event of a tie for Game, the point is not scored.
 Points are pegged on a wooden board and game is 11 points.

-Lancashire All Fours
+Lancashire all fours

 The Lancashire variant differs from its Yorkshire counterpart as follows:

 Cards are cut for first pitch.
 The first player cuts and an opponent must guess the colour of the suit; if right, his team chooses the first pitcher; if wrong, the cutting team choose the pitcher.
 Low goes to the team that captures the lowest trump.
 There are a number of other procedural points that may differ from the Yorkshire variant, but the detail is not known.